 Predictive analytics

 Predictive analytics is all about—you guessed it—prediction!
 It involves looking at past and present data to make informed hypotheses about what might happen in the future.
+Advanced learning management systems use machine learning techniques, statistical models, and algorithms to forecast these trends.
+It may predict:- Student numbers,

 - Interest in an upcoming program,